-- Verify all cabling to the switch, Enterprise Virtual Array, and host. - Verify all firmware levels (check the Enterprise Virtual Array QuickSpecs and associated release notes for details). - Ensure you are running a supported version of the host operating system (see the release notes included with this kit). - Check the SRM Console firmware on Alpha servers. - Ensure that the correct host is selected for this virtual disk and that a unique OS Unit ID is used in the HSV Element Manager. - Ensure OpenVMS is selected as the operating system for the virtual disk in the HSV Element Manager.
+- Verify all cabling to the switch, Enterprise Virtual Array, and host. - Verify all firmware levels (check the Enterprise Virtual Array QuickSpecs and associated release notes for details). - Ensure you are running a supported version of the host operating system (see the release notes included with this kit). - Ensure Windows is selected as the operating system for the virtual disk in the HSV Element Manager.